◈ CLI Reference

 sudo npm install -g pm2

-pm2 start "sudoji daemon" --name sudoji-daemon
+pm2 start $(which sudoji) --name sudoji-daemon --interpreter none -- daemon

 pm2 save